Lettie

 Molly Seale

 Molly Seale has published memoir, essays, short stories and poems in a variety of publications, including Hippocampus Magazine, Hotel Amerika, New Millennium Writings, Connotation Press, Into the Sun, and The Write Launch.
-She hold an MFA in Theatre from The University of Texas, Austin and lives in Makanda, Illinois.
+She holds an MFA in Theatre from The University of Texas, Austin and lives in Makanda, Illinois.